Frequently Asked Questions

 Have a question?
 Click here to send us an email and we’ll try to answer it.

-Q: NEW 2015: Why isn’t the derby on Presidents Weekend?
+Q: CHG 2015: Why isn’t the derby on Presidents Weekend?

 Q: NEW 2015: Why aren’t tickets sold at the ramps this year?